DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

 * SupportUrl `string`

 ### Tag
-* Tag `object`: Key-value pairs to associate with this provisioning.
-These tags are entirely discretionary and are propagated to the resources created in the provisioning.
+* Tag `object`: Information about a tag.
+A tag is a key-value pair.
+Tags are propagated to the resources created when provisioning a product.
   * Key **required** [TagKey](#tagkey)
   * Value **required** [TagValue](#tagvalue)